Baba (name)

-Baba can be a surname in a few cultures such as Japanese, Assyrian, Russian, etc. It is also a nickname for father in a few languages.
-Baba also translates to "father" in the Arabic and Shona languages.
-Note, in various Slavic languages "baba" means an [old] lady (as in diminutive variation babushka).
+Baba can be a surname in several cultures such as Dravidian, Japanese, Turkics, and Yoruba.

+It is also a nickname for 'father' in some languages, and translates to "father" in the Arabic, Persian and Shona languages.

+In various Slavic languages “baba” means an “old lady” (as in the diminutive variation babushka).

+The Japanese surname is pronounced [ba.ba], and it derives from a common noun that is pronounced [ba(ꜜ).ba] and that means "horse-riding ground" or "horse racetrack".